 Interestingly enough, while 850 is the highest credit score you can get, you can think of yourself as having perfect credit if your score is 800 or higher.
 Once you join the 800+ club, improving your credit score further probably won’t help you save more money.

-But until you reach that point (and even after you get there), you should try to become increasingly responsible in every area of your financial life.
-First and foremost, that means paying on time.
+But until you reach that point (and even after you get there), you should try to become increasingly responsible in every area of your financial life as your creditworthiness will not be solely based on your credit score.
+Your income and how you handle your expenses play a role, too.
+In particular, you need to pay your bills on time.

 You can see how good your credit score is right now as well as the best way to improve it moving forward by signing up for a free WalletHub account.
-In addition to free daily credit scores and reports, WalletHub also offers a free personalized credit analysis that will tell you how to improve and how long it will take.
+In addition to free daily credit scores and reports, WalletHub also offers free personalized credit analysis that will tell you how to improve your score and how long it will take.
+You can find some helpful tips below, too.